The short and simple answer is yes! You CAN reuse old RAM sticks on a different PC if the new computer also supports the same RAM type.

 So Can You Reuse Old RAM Sticks?

-Yes, you can reuse your old RAM sticks IF, both the motherboard and the old RAM stick is of the same type (Version).
+Yes, you can reuse your old RAM sticks IF both the motherboard and the old RAM stick are the same type (version).

 In other words: